-Opera beach, named after the nearby Nice Opera House, is between Beau Rivage and Ponchettes beaches.
+Opera beach, named after the nearby Nice Opera House, is between Beau Rivage and Ponchettes beaches at the bottom or rue Raoul Bosio and in front of the Nice Oera.
 It contains both a wide public beach and the private Opera Plage beach-restaurant.
 As the pedestrian Quai des Etats-Unis is wider here and traffic lanes are fewer, the sound of whizzing cars is noticeably absent.

 There may be the sound of whizzing boats though as the nautical activities of Nikaia Glisse get into gear.
 There's parasailing, kayaking, waterskiing and wakeboarding.

 Opera beach is just across from the four-star Mercure Nice Marché aux Fleurs.

 There's no street parking here but there is paid parking at nearby Parking Sulzer.

 You can have lunch at Opera Plage or head into the Old Town across the street to sample one of the cafes on Cours Saleya where you can also buy picnic supplies.